 Let others drive you wherever you need to go for the first 3 to 6 weeks after your surgery.

 Ask someone to stand nearby while you shower or do other activities, just in case you need help.

 Avoid using very hot water while showering.
 It can affect your circulation and make you dizzy.

 Weigh yourself every day, at the same time of day, and in the same kind of clothes.
-Quick weight gain can be a sign of a problem that needs your doctor’s attention.
+Quick weight gain can be a sign of a problem that needs your healthcare provider’s attention.

 You may start doing light work around the house and yard after 2 to 3 weeks at home.
 Don’t lift anything heavier than 5 pounds.
-Until approved by your doctor, avoid mowing the lawn, vacuuming, driving, and doing other activities that could strain your breastbone.
+Your healthcare provider may give you a more specific weight restriction.
+Until approved by your healthcare provider, avoid mowing the lawn, vacuuming, driving, and doing other activities that could strain your breastbone.